Reuben Andrews

 • Advice as junior counsel on a contractual dispute (with elements of procurement law) between a commercial entity and an NHS Trust.

-During pupillage, he assisted on a range of commercial matters, including:
+During pupillage, he assisted on a number of commercial matters, including:

 • A case involving res judicata and jurisdictional issues at common law and under the Lugano Convention, as well as the relationship between Article 6 ECHR and the doctrine of res judicata.